josdejong/tabular-json/prototypes.md

   - Each object can contain nested objects.
   - The nested values can not be a mix of primitive values, nested objects, or arrays.
 They must consistently be one of the three.
   - The nested values can be optional, in that case they will be serialized as `null`
+- In some programming languages, it will be most logic to parse the data into a special data format like `JSONTable`, alongside a `JSONArray` and `JSONObject`.
+In other languages, it will make more sense to parse a table into an array with nested objects.
+And in strict languages, you will directly parse the data into a specific data model like `User` and `Product` etc.

 ## Fields